BioMedIA/dHCP-release-notes/organisation.md

     to reference space, and the reference (fixed) image, for each of the primary registrations:

-        i.
-Fieldmap to structural T2
+        1. Fieldmap to structural T2

-        ii.
-Native functional to sbref
+        2. Native functional to sbref

-        iii.
-Motion and distortion corrected functional to sbref
+        3. Motion and distortion corrected functional to sbref

-        iv.
-Sbref to structural T2
+        4. Sbref to structural T2

-        v.
-Age-matched atlas template T2 to native structural T2
+        5. Age-matched atlas template T2 to native structural T2

-B. All QA measures were converted to Z-scores and flipped as necessary so that positive z-scores are good and negative bad.
+2. All QA measures were converted to Z-scores and flipped as necessary so that positive z-scores are good and negative bad.
 Subject/sessions with a z-score < -2.5 on any QC metric were excluded.